ArnoStar/SillyCord/README.md

 ![The most beautiful UI ever created](./docs/images/Capture1.PNG)

 WOW!
 What is this?
 Is this a paiting made by Leonardo da Vinci?
 Oh no, my bad, this is just my UI.
 This is the login screen, but we have ONE and only ONE probleme.
-We don;t have an account, that's sad but my really big brain have a solution for you!
+We don't have an account, that's sad but my really big brain have a solution for you!
 You see at the bottom of your screen there is an unreadable "Doesn't have an account yet?".
 If you click on it you will see

 ![CSS is for noobs](./docs/images/Capture2.PNG)